- Japanese citizens

 Not all member states of the European Union are Schengen countries.
-The Embassies and Consulates of the Schengen countries issue so-called “Schengen-visa” that generally is valid for travel to ALL participating countries.
-Border controls take place at the first entry into the Schengen area.
-There are no border controls between Schengen countries, although exceptions (random checks) are possible at all times.
+The Embassies and Consulates of the Schengen countries issue a so-called “Schengen-visa” that generally is valid for travel to ALL participating countries.
+Border controls take place at the first Point of entry in the Schengen area.
+In general there are no border controls between Schengen countries, but exceptions (temporary suspension, random checks) are possible at all times.

 IMPORTANT NOTICE: Although there is no border control when traveling between Schengen countries you are under the obligation to have your passport with the valid visa on you at all times.

-Allow yourself sufficient time when applying for a visa and apply at least 3 weeks prior to the scheduled departure.
+Please allow yourself sufficient time when applying for any visa and apply at least 3 weeks prior to the scheduled departure.

-The visa application has to be made by the applicant in person.
+The visa application has to be submitted by the applicant in person.

 - Application form, duly completed and signed by the applicant.
 Minors must submit the legal guardian's letter of consent.
 Incomplete applications will not be accepted.

-- Passport: Passport and your right to return (visa) to Japan after your stay in the Schengen area must be valid for at least three months longer than the validity of the visa applied for.
-Only passports issued within the past ten years can be accepted.
+- Original Passport + 1 copy, not older than 10 years, valid for at least three months longer than the validity of the visa applied for.
 Make sure it has at least 2 blank pages available.

-- as evidence of right to return to Japan: your resident's card valid for at least three months longer than the validity of the visa applied for
+- Japanese Residence Card (if applicable) + 1 copy, valid for at least three months longer than the validity of the visa applied for.

 - Proof of the purpose of your visit to Austria.
-This should be done by providing a letter of invitation or declaration of commitment (online version "Verpflichtungserklärung" or "EVE") provided for by your host in Austria.
-For this purpose your sponsor has to call at the Foreigners' Police Unit at his place of permanent residence and follow their guideline.
+This can be a Tourist itinerary or a letter of invitation or a declaration of commitment (online version "Verpflichtungserklärung" or "EVE") provided by your host in Austria.
+(For this purpose your sponsor has to call at the Foreigners' Police Unit at the place of his permanent residence and follow their guidance.)

-- Proof of accomodation (hotel reservation, lease contract, ...)
+- Proof of accommodation (hotel reservation, lease contract, ...)

-- Proof of comprehensive health insurance (travel insurance), coverage € 30.000,-- minimum (for each medical expenses)
+- Proof of comprehensive health insurance (travel insurance), coverage € 30.000,-- minimum (for each medical expense) plus repatriation.

-- Evidence of occupation / student status: Proof of your current occupation in Japan.
-Original letter of continued employment stating the start of employment, position and income; if you are self-employed: a letter from your solicitor, accountant or the Chamber of Commerce including income statement ; if you are a student, you will need a letter from the school, college/university confirming your status/attendance
+- Proof of your current occupation / student status in Japan.
+(Original reference letter from employer; if you are self-employed: a letter from your solicitor, accountant or the Chamber of Commerce including income statement ; if you are a Student: confirmation of the school, college/university confirming your status/attendance

 - Flight confirmation

-- if you wish to have your original documents and the passport returned by post: prepaid self addressed envelope, (recorded or registered delivery for the safe return of documents).
+- if you wish to have your original documents and the passport returned by mail: prepaid self addressed envelope, or a 'letter pack' (available at the embassy).
+No liability!

 Additional requirement for business travellers: